-Black Sherif the Ghanaian musician and performer real name is Mohammed Ismail Sherif Kwaku Frimpong.
+Black Sherif the Ghanaian musician and performer who real name is Mohammed Ismail Sherif Kwaku Frimpong.

 Mohammed Ismail Fimpong aka Black Sherif was born and raised in the gold mining town of Konongo in the Ashanti Region of Ghana.

 Since 2019 the 20 year old drill rapper has been putting out music and climbing the Afrobeat Charts.

 In 2022 Black Sherif became the first Ghanaian artist to reach Nigeria Apple Music Top 10 Chart with 3 singles simultaneously charting at once:

 - “Always” his hit with Nigerian-UK rapper Darkoo peaked at number 1 on the Nigerian Apple Music Top 10 Chart.

 - “Second Sermon Remix” featuring Burna Boy peaked at the 2 spot on the Apple music chart of the African country with the largest population.